 The Initial Study and Draft EIR's reliance on the ConnectMenlo EIR's analysis of potential impacts on the District and its facilities is improper and misguided.
 Circumstances have changed since the time that the ConnectMenlo EIR was prepared, and the development assumptions underlying the ConnectMenlo project approvals have proven inaccurate.
 Critically, ConnectMenlo was based on the incorrect assumption that development under the program would take place in an incremental fashion, over the course of 24 years.
 As noted in the instant Project's Draft EIR, ConnectMenlo envisioned that 4,500 new residential units would be added to the Bayfront Area by 2040.
-According to the City's current "ConnectMenlo Project Summary Table," development currently proposed and/or completed in the neighborhood would result in the construction of 3,257 net new residential units.
-This does not include the 540 units that have already been completed at 3639 Haven Avenue and 3645 Haven Avenue, which would bring the total number of residential units to 3,797.
-This equates to 84% of the total authorized new buildout under ConnectMenlo.
-1 It is clear from this trend that full buildout under ConnectMenlo will be achieved well in advance of 2040.
-The Initial Study acknowledges the fact that this assumption was incorrect in providing that "[a]lthough the ConnectMenlo Final EIR assumed a buildout horizon of 2040, the maximum development potential may be reached sooner than anticipated."
-(Initial Study at 1-4, fn.
-8.)
+According to the City's current "ConnectMenlo Project Summary Table," development currently proposed and/or completed in the neighborhood would result in the construction of 3,257 net new residential units.1 This does not include the 540 units that have already been completed at 3639 Haven Avenue and 3645 Haven Avenue, which would bring the total number of residential units to 3,797.
+This equates to 84% of the total authorized buildout under ConnectMenlo.
+It is clear from this trend that full buildout under ConnectMenlo will be achieved well in advance of 2040.
+The Draft EIR acknowledges the fact that this assumption was incorrect in providing that "[a]lthough the ConnectMenlo Final EIR assumed a buildout horizon of 2040, the maximum development potential may be reached sooner than anticipated."
+(Draft EIR at 3-11, fn.
+10.)

-The Initial Study goes on to provide that "the pace of development would not create additional impacts beyond those identified in the ConnectMenlo Final EIR for topic areas identified in this Initial Study."
+The Draft EIR provides that "no new or additional impacts are anticipated as a result of the expedited buildout."
 (Id.)
 The District vehemently disagrees with this conclusion.
-Contrary to the Draft EIR's assertions on page 3-10, footnote 9, the ConnectMenlo EIR's analysis regarding the General Plan Update's impacts on the District (and on other public services) was founded on the assumption that development of the Bayfront Area would take place in an "incremental fashion."
+Contrary to the Draft EIR's assertions, the ConnectMenlo EIR's analysis regarding the General Plan update's impacts on the District (and on other public services) was founded on the assumption that development of the Bayfront Area would take place in an "incremental fashion."